-- 鐵血丹心 is one of those very “super standard” sort of pop composition, involving just that few number of chords.
-But perhaps, this is exactly what makes it so easy and enjoyable to listen to.
+- 鐵血丹心 is one of those very “super standard” sort of pop composition, involving just that few numbers of chords.
+But perhaps, this is exactly what makes this classic Wuxia tune it so easy and enjoyable to listen to.

-- The greatest appeal of the original 1983 duet was the contrast and harmonising by Roman Tam and Jenny Tseng i.e. two of Cantopop’s most beloved singers.
+- The greatest appeal of the original 1983 duet was the contrast and harmonization by Roman Tam and Jenny Tseng i.e. two of Cantopop’s most beloved singers.
 I’ve somewhat downplayed this, however, to give the arrangement more of a soloist feel.

 - Lead voice used is Di Zi.
 It’s per the preset.
 I’ve tried editing the sound but just couldn’t achieve anything better.

 - There is a Gu Zheng sound in several registration memories.
 This gave me a lot of frustration both to arrange and to play.
 Honestly, I don’t feel I expressed it that well in my upload too.
 (The touch is a killer)

 - The Stagea choir voices … They didn’t turn out as miraculous as I hope for them to be, especially for Registration 15.
 I need to further experiment with these in future arrangements.

 - While I didn’t intend for it to be so, this turned out to be quite a drill for the left hand.
 Plenty of jumps and re-positioning!

 - If you’re downloading the score, take a look at the bassline.
 I’ve kept it entirely to the upper registrar of the pedal board.
 You might wish to … try playing this entirely with the right leg.
 You know, as a form of as practice.
 (I’m not even going to try.
 LOL)

-- Again, if you’re downloading the Electone score, try using a little bit of Aftertouch with the strings.
+- Again, if you’re downloading my free Electone score, try using a little bit of Aftertouch with the strings.
 It helps with expression.

 - Finally, I didn’t add expression marks to the score.
 But this is obviously a mf, f, mf kinda composition.

 - Update Oct 21: Amended some mistakes!!!
-Thanks to the folks who informed me.
+Immense gratitude the folks who informed me.
 Also added section markings to the score for easier reading.